Write a simple Matrix bot in Scheme (or any other language) - Part 2

 $base/login

-representation of the JSON object, extract the token and set
+JSON object, extract the token and set auth-header

 ).